Daniel-Xu0/Dating-App-Sim/README.md

 ## 📈 Visualizing Results

-After each simulation, RizzAI will display:
+After each simulation, our simulation will display:

 - Cumulative matches over time
 - Average match quality
-- Frustration levels (because sometimes, love hurts)
+- Match rate for both genders

+See how small tweaks in your starting configuration can produce drastically different outcomes.

 ## 🤝 Contributing

 Found a bug?
 Want to add a new feature?
 We're all about that commitment!
 Feel free to open an issue or submit a pull request.

-## 👥 Team

-- O'Neal Kpodar: The Data Whisperer
-- Daniel Veretenov: Simulation Sorcerer
-- Daniel Xu: Code Architect and Optimization Wizard

 ## 📜 License